-RESULT WHAT THIS RESULT MEANS Monosomy 18 This means that there is a missing copy of chromosome 18.
+RESULT WHAT THIS RESULT MEANS Monosomy 20 This means that there is a missing copy of chromosome 20.
 This finding is not associated with a clinically described genetic syndrome.
-If an embryo with monosomy 18 were to be transferred, it is expected it would either not implant or result in early miscarriage.
-Trisomy 19 This means that there is an extra copy of chromosome 19.
-This finding is not associated with a clinically described genetic syndrome.
-If an embryo with trisomy 19 were to be transferred, it is expected it would either not implant or result in early miscarriage.
-Monosomy 19 This means that there is a missing copy of chromosome 19.
-This finding is not associated with a clinically described genetic syndrome.
-If an embryo with monosomy 19 were to be transferred, it is expected it would either not implant or result in early miscarriage.
-Trisomy 20 This means that there is an extra copy of chromosome 20.
-This finding is not associated with a clinically described genetic syndrome.
-If an embryo with trisomy 20 were to be transferred, it is expected it would either not implant or result in early miscarriage.
-Monosomy 20 This means that there is a missing copy of chromosome 20.
-This finding is not associated with a clinically described genetic syndrome.
 If an embryo with monosomy 20 were to be transferred, it is expected it would either not implant or result in early miscarriage.
 Trisomy 21 This means that the embryo has an extra copy of chromosome 21.
 This finding can be compatible with life, and causes a genetic condition called Down syndrome.
 Although this condition can be seen in live-born babies, approximately 76% of embryos with trisomy 21 unfortunately miscarry during the pregnancy.
 Monosomy 21 This means that there is a missing copy of chromosome 21.
 This finding is not associated with a clinically described genetic syndrome.
 If an embryo with monosomy 21 were to be transferred, it is expected it would either not implant or result in early miscarriage.
+Trisomy 22 This means that there is an extra copy of chromosome 22.
+While trisomy 22 is not associated with a clinically described genetic syndrome, it is commonly seen in first trimester pregnancy losses.
+If an embryo with trisomy 22 were to be transferred, it could implant, but would be expected to result in early miscarriage.
+There are a few case reports of babies born with trisomy 22; however, this is exceptionally rare.
+Monosomy 22 This means that there is a missing copy of chromosome 22.
+This finding is not associated with a clinically described genetic syndrome.
+If an embryo monosomy 22 were to be transferred, it is expected it would either not implant or result in early miscarriage.
+Monosomy X This means that the embryo only has one copy of the X chromosome.
+This finding can be compatible with life, and causes a genetic condition called Turner syndrome.
+Although this condition can be seen in live-born babies, approximately 99% of embryos with monosomy X unfortunately miscarry during the pregnancy.
+Trisomy XXY This means that an extra copy of the X chromosome is present in a male embryo.
+This finding can be compatible with life and causes a genetic syndrome called Klinefelter syndrome; however, embryos with this finding may have a lower chance of implantation and/or higher chance of miscarriage compared to a euploid embryo.

-^{}Viable aneuploidies associated with genetic syndromes are marked by an asterisk
+^{}Viable aneuploidies associated with genetic syndromes are marked by an asterisk.